florianfranz/topo_chronia/README.md

   - Select the downloaded .zip folder and click on "Install".

 Apart from native QGIS python libraries, the plugin also requires the `pandas` Python package, that is oftentimes not included with QGIS.
 For more information, including about packages and versions, check the [requirements.txt](./requirements.txt).
-These libraries will be automatically installed alongside the plugin itself.

 Once installed, the plugin should be listed under the "Plugin", and there should be three icons appearing on the QGIS toolbar as in the picture below: